Duane Michals: Artistic influences and impact

-Though he has not been involved in gay civil rights, his photography has addressed gay themes.
-In discussing his notion of the artist's relationship to politics and power however, Michals feels ultimately that aspirations are useless:I feel the political aspirations are impotent.
+Though he was not directly involved in gay civil rights, his photography addressed aspects of gayness, especially in urban settings.
+In 1987, after several years of devastation in the gay community caused by AIDS and political indifference to it or even happiness about it from mainstream politicians at almost every level of government throughout the United States and most of the world, Michals discussed his notion of the artist's relationship to politics and power:I feel the political aspirations are impotent.
 They can never be seen.
 If they are, it will only be by a limited audience.
 If one is to act politically, one simply puts down the camera and goes out and does something.
 I think of someone like Heartfield who ridiculed the Nazis.
 Who very creatively took great stands.
 He could have been killed at any moment, he was Jewish, and my God what the guy did.
 It was extraordinary.
 You don't see that now.
-Michals cites Balthus, William Blake, Lewis Carroll, Thomas Eakins, René Magritte, and Walt Whitman as influences on his art.
+Michals cited Balthus, William Blake, Lewis Carroll, Thomas Eakins, René Magritte, Giorgio de Chirico, and Walt Whitman as influences on his art; Balthus, Magritte, and de Chirico allowed him to photograph them.
 In turn, he has influenced photographers such as David Levinthal and Francesca Woodman.

-He is noted for two innovations in artistic photography developed in the 1960s and 1970s.
+Michals is noted for two innovations in artistic photography developed in the 1960s and 1970s.
 First, he "[told] a story through a series of photos" as in his 1970 book Sequences.
 Second, he handwrote text near his photographs, thereby giving information that the image itself could not convey.

-Personal life
+Personal life and death

-Michals grew up in McKeesport, Pennsylvania, and currently lives in New York City.
+Michals was born in McKeesport, Pennsylvania, on February 18, 1932, and lived in New York City.
 He was raised Catholic.

-Michals' partner Frederick Gorrée died in 2017.
-The two were together since 1960.
+Michals's partner, then husband, Frederick Gorrée died in 2017.
+The two had been together since 1960.

+Duane Michals died in Manhattan on June 9, 2026, at the age of 94.